karthiks18/myproject/README.md

 Compile-Package stage

- build is taken using maven and packaged as jar file.
+ Build is taken using maven and packaged as jar file.

  Build Docker Image stage

- Image is created using docker file.docker file have steps to copy the jar file into base alphine and      exposed in  port 8080.Image   is tagged with dockerhub userid and jenking build number.
+ Image is created using docker file.docker file have steps to copy the jar file into base alphine and exposed in port 8080.
+Image is tagged with dockerhub userid and jenking build number.

  Docker Image Push stage